 Throughout FOPP’s Part 1 distance learning, FOPP participants work with a mentor inside their firms.
 We give guidance to the mentor, and you need to ensure that your mentor follows that guidance.
 If that’s not the case, you need to have a “heart-to-heart” with your mentor, something that of itself can be a valuable experience.
 If your mentor cannot provide effective mentoring, due to time demands or for any other reason, contact FOPP staff.
 They probably can provide a mentor, although from another firm.

 9Can I get an early start?

 Yes.
-Once you have registered and paid for “FOPP Part 1: Distance Learning,” you will be able to download FOPP materials from the course website, including the course schedule and deadlines; the Research Assignment Compendium; and Limitation of Liability: A Handbook for Design and Environmental Professionals, Second Edition, by John Bachner, one of two course books.
+Once you have registered and paid for “FOPP Part 1: Distance Learning,” you will be able to download FOPP materials from the course website, including the course schedule and deadlines; the Research Assignment Compendium; and Practice Management for Design Professionals, by John Bachner, one of two course books.
 You may also select a project or create one of your own; submit it to FOPP for approval; and begin your research.

 10Do I get my final report back?

 No. We simply inform you about the grade John gave your final report.
 John marks up portions of some final reports, but not in a way that can benefit participants.
 If your final-report grade is lower than the grade John gave to your second-report submission, chances are you failed to follow an important instruction.

 11My company is a Terra insured.
 Terra subsidizes FOPP participation.
 How much does Terra pay?
 Do I take the subsidy off the amount I pay for registration?